 Ingvild Eiring grew up in Bodø, northern Norway.
-She studied fashion design at Esmod in Oslo, and she has worked with costumes and styling in film and advertising ever since.
+She studied fashion design at Esmod in Oslo, and she has worked with costumes and styling in film and advertising since the mid nineties.
 Eiring has designed the costumes for several major Norwegian feature films before and after the turn of the millennium.

 For the last 12 years, she has also been a model for artistic photography and collaborated with photographers in Europe and in the US.

 Since 2011, she has increasingly worked with miniature making and dioramas.
-As of today, the artistry consists of 15 handmade scenes.
+As of today, the artistry by September 2022 consists of 17 handmade scenes.

 Ingvild Eiring is above all a storyteller.
 Each diorama forms a scene, and you can see that her way of telling a story is influenced by her long career in the film industry.
 Although her use of mice makes the dioramas look innocent at first glance, the themes are for adults.
 Eiring’s biggest sources of inspiration are horror films and literature of the darker kind.
 The seemingly innocent expression turns off the viewer’s defense mechanisms and one is confronted even more strongly with topics such as death, exorcism and murder.